5.3 Proceeds of Crime

 3.1.1.
 Prosecutions related to proceeds of crime

-Where the property in question is a business, or a property or properties whose seizure or restraint might reasonably affect the operation of a business, the approval levels for the undertaking are as follows:
+Where the property in question is a business, or a property whose seizure or restraint might reasonably affect the operation of a business, the undertaking must be approved by:

-- where the estimated aggregate value of the business, property or properties is $1,000,000 or less, the CFP;
+- The CFP or DCFP, where the estimated aggregate value of the business or the property is $1,000,000 or less;

 3.1.3.
 Briefing note